LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 ☐ The paper claims (page 2) that hypercoercions have a "more compact representation": it would be good to be explicit, more compact than what?
 > KC: Can Jeremy fix this?

-☐ Having dyn as an observation deserves discussion.
+✔ Having dyn as an observation deserves discussion.
 I imagine that any two values of dynamic type are seen as such an observation.
 Other work where "observations" are used (eg. gradual security) relate the values underneath.
-> KC: I intend to cite the interpreter paper to support this decision.
+> KC: I have cited the interpreter paper to support this decision.

 ☐ The discussion of hypercoercions should relate more explicitly/extensively to the other representations of casts/coercions, in order to highlight the key differences. (in particular wrt λS)
 > KC: Working on this.
 Part of the comparision between our bisimulation and the one in Blame&Coercion paper.